Mariners vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in seven of their past 10 games and won four of those contests.
+- Over their last 10 contests, the Mariners were named underdogs twice and lost each contest.

-- In their last 10 games with a total, the Mariners and their opponents have combined to hit the over six times.
+- In their last 10 games with an over/under, the Mariners and their opponents have combined to eclipse the total seven times.

+- The Mariners have had a spread set in one of their past 10 games, and they have fallen short of covering the spread each time.

 Mariners Betting Records & Stats

-- The Mariners have won 57 of the 99 games they were listed as the moneyline favorite this season (57.6%).
+- The Mariners have been victorious in 20, or 48.8%, of the 41 contests they have been chosen as underdogs in this season.

-- Seattle has gone 61-44 when it has played as moneyline favorites with odds of -110 or shorter (58.1% winning percentage).
+- Seattle has entered nine games this season as the underdog by +125 or more and is 5-4 in those contests.

-- The implied moneyline probablility for this matchup gives the Mariners a 52.4% chance to win.
+- The Mariners have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!